 Let's do this!
-In this example we'll use a provided Excel file with contact information, and create a simple contact management application.
+In this example we'll use a provided Excel file with contact information, and we'll create a simple contact management application.

 Create a Web App

-In the Development Environment, create a new web app called ContactPortal and create a new module for the application.
+In the Development Environment, create a new web app called ContactPortal and then create a new module for the application.

 Create a Database Table from an Excel File